 Were your children (or pets maybe) a consideration when planning your project?

 Denise – Yes, we have lots of family from out of state who will come and spend time with us in the summer.
 We wanted an open and airy kitchen where everyone could gather.
 It has become the heart of our home.

 What is your favorite feature or aspect of your new kitchen?

 Julie – I love our new island!
-I have gained much needed storage and work space.
+I have gained much-needed storage and workspace.
 Inside the island, I have a pull-out garbage container.
 It’s perfect for keeping the trash within easy reach yet removed from view.
-Overall, my kitchen feels more organized; a place for everything and the island acts as a finishing touch.
+Overall, my kitchen feels more organized; a place for everything, and the island acts as a finishing touch.

-How has it affected your life?
+How has the remodel affected your life?

 Pat – Before, I didn’t like being in my kitchen.
 I didn’t even want to cook often because it was uncomfortable and dated.
 Now, I have a beautiful kitchen that is not only modern but well organized with ample counter space and a great new pantry.
-I enjoy cooking for my family and entertaining more because of my fresh new kitchen.
+I enjoy cooking for my family and entertaining them more because of my fresh new kitchen.

 Any unexpected rewards as a result of remodeling?

 Janice – Life just seems easier now and we know that the remodel has increased the value of our home.
 It is so much easier to keep the kitchen neat, clean, and uncluttered.
 In fact, I’ve got a few more rooms that I’d like to have this same transformation in!